Health: Adult Protective and Supportive Services Program (5720P)

 The Adult Protective and Supportive Services Program includes several types of services.
 Adult Protective Services (APS) responds to over 1,300 cases of abuse or neglect annually.
 Conservatorship Investigations investigates over 100 cases annually of adults who are deemed unable to make personal and financial decisions for themselves.
 In-Home Supportive Services (IHSS) serves over 5,000 Medi-Cal eligible aged, blind, and disabled individuals so they can remain living at home and out of institutional care.
 The Multipurpose Senior Services Program (MSSP) serves 150 seniors who would otherwise be placed in skilled nursing facilities.
 Representative Payee and Trust Accounting staff assist over 500 clients with financial management.
 Aging and Adult Services (AAS) also contracts with community providers to provide safety net services that help individuals remain safely in the community.

-Percent of Adult Protective Services Cases that are Resolved and Stabilized for at least 12 Months Meeting Target
+Percent of Adult Protective Services Cases that are Resolved and Stabilized for at least 12 Months - Target Increased

 Percent of IHSS Clients Receiving an In-Home Assessment within 30 Days of Referral Below Target

-Percent of IHSS Clients Receiving At Least One Home Visit Annually Meeting Target
+Percent of IHSS Clients Receiving At Least One Home Visit Annually Below Target

 FY 2018-19 Mid-Year Story Behind Performance

 Percent of APS Cases that are Resolved and Stabilized for at least 12 months

 We are pleased that we are continuing to meet the performance target.
 APS social workers work diligently to resolve and stabilize cases to prevent them from being re-opened within 12 months.
-We will be increasing our target for fiscal year 2018-19 to 90 percent.
+We have increased our target for FY 2018-19 to 90 percent.

 Percent of IHSS Clients Receiving an In-Home Assessment within 30 Days of Referral